joannakl/thisandthat/CanopyInstallation.markdown

 completes, go to your `Downloads` directory and you should see a file called `canopy-2.1.3.win-x86_64-cp35` (keep in mind that the name  might be slightly different depending on the operating system and the version number. <br>
 Double click on that file to run the installer.
-(There is a chance that Windows will ask you if you want to run the installed right after the download completes.
+(There is a chance that your operating system will ask you if you want to run the installer right after the download completes.
 If that is the case, you do not need to find the file and run it yourself.)

 4. You can now run Canopy.
 To start it go to your application menu or use the